kinkou/invaders_finder/README.md

 --------------------- edge of the radar sample
 ```

-To avoid complex calculations we can simply add a padding around our radar sample filled with a symbol that is not used in both the sample and the pattern data, `x` for example.
-The width of the padding on each side will be equal to the ½ of the width of the pattern, and the height of the padding ½ of the height of the pattern.

-In this case, when we do the subsampling, we will capture at least ½ of the potential invader which is hiding behind the edge:
+To avoid complex adjustments to the scanning frame, we can simply add a padding around our radar sample filled with a symbol that is not used in both the sample and the pattern, for instance `x`.
+We'll set the width of the padding on each side of the sample to ½ of the pattern's width, and the height to ½ of the pattern's height.
+In this case, when we'll do the subsampling, we will capture at least ½ of the potential 'hiding' invader:

 ```
 Subsample  Pattern
---oo--     --oo--
+--oo-x     --oo--
--oo-o-     -oooo-
+-oo-ox     -oooo-
-o-o-oo     oooooo
+o-o-ox     oooooo
 xxxxxx      o--o
 xxxxxx     o----o
 ```

-Since the size of the subsampling frame is always equal to the size of the pattern that we're searching for, if we delete the `x`s in the subsample and characters in the pattern at the positions that correspond to `x`s in the subsample, we will get the new versions of both that can be correctly compared:
+Since the size of the subsampling frame is now equal to the size of the pattern, if we delete the `x`s in the subsample _and_ characters in the pattern at the same positions, we will have the versions of both that can be correctly compared:

 ```
 Subsample    Pattern
---oo--  <=>  --oo--
+--oo-  <=>  --oo-
--oo-o-  <=>  -oooo-
+-oo-o  <=>  -oooo
-o-o-oo  <=>  oooooo
+o-o-o  <=>  ooooo
 ```

-It probably doesn't make sense to compare sections that are less than ¼ of a pattern since the resolution of the sample data is quite low already and we might get a lot of false matches.
+It probably doesn't make sense to compare sections that are less than ¼ of a pattern area since the resolution of the sample data is quite low already and we might get a lot of false matches.
 This is the reason why we should pad the radar sample to no more than ½ of a pattern's width/height.

 ## How the app is designed
 The main building block of the app is `InvadersFinder::TextBlock`.
 It wraps a block of text (a radar sample, a subsample of it, or a pattern) in a form of an array of strings and does basic operations on it, like telling dimensions, taking a subsample at a certain position, padding it with `x`s, unpadding it (removing the `x`s), intersecting itself with another text block (see 'Dealing with the edge cases').